Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Conclusion

 \section{Conclusion}

-We have presented what is, to the best of our knowledge, the first \textit{uncoupled} learning update that can be shown to converge to differential Stackelberg solutions for a broad class of general-sum differentiable games.
-The \awnn learning update for a leader agent can be implemented without access to the follower's payoff function or the details of their learning update.
+We have presented, to the best of our knowledge, the first \textit{uncoupled} learning update that can be shown to converge to differential Stackelberg solutions for a broad class of general-sum differentiable games.
+The \awnn learning update for the leader agent can be implemented without access to the follower's payoff function or the details of their learning update.
 This also means that \awnn does not need to estimate the gradients or Hessians of the follower's payoffs.
 Most importantly, our convergence results provide theoretical insights into uncoupled hierarchical learning processes, where one agent must learn about the preferences of another agent through its observable behavior alone.

-Immediate future directions would include expanding the class of follower learning updates and payoff functions for which we can provide concrete convergence guarantees (for which we can show that the tracking-error assumption holds).
-This could include more flexible learning strategies such as stochastic gradient descent, and no-regret learning rules such as online mirror descent, and providing results for non-concave follower payoffs.
-Another question is whether convergence to an approximate Stackelberg solution can be guaranteed for a fixed commitment time, where at each interval the follower builds on the learning progress they made in previous intervals.
+We have also presented the first online role negotiation dynamics, which illustrate how agents can strategically negotiate a leader--follower ordering as part of the hierarchical learning process.